Curriculum Statement of Intent 2021

 At Key Stage 2 work is designed to provide a growing awareness of geographical facts and the development of concepts.
 Learning is focused on European countries and natural events such as earthquakes, tsunamis and volcanoes.
 By the time children reach Year 4 they are able to apply their previous learning to specific geographical studies, including cities and rivers around the world and confidently use atlases, globes and ICT to locate countries, describe their features and support their geographical enquiries.

 Art and Design

-At Potton Lower, we consider that creativity is a way of thinking which involves the ability to see things in new ways, think unconventionally, make something unique and individual.
+At Potton Lower, we consider that creativity is a way of thinking which involves the ability to see things in new ways, think unconventionally, and make something unique and individual.
 Creativity is fundamental to successful learning.
 Children are taught skills that will enable them to become adept in drawing, sculpture and other art, craft and design techniques.
-Children will also learn about artists, crafts people and designers, throughout history and study the art form and its cultural development.
+Each term, every year group focuses on a different artist through time to develop their understanding of influential artists and their impact across the world.
+Children will also learn about crafts people and designers, throughout history and study the art form and its cultural development.
 Alongside this, they will learn to evaluate and analyse works of art including their own and those of their peers.

 Design and Technology

 Design and technology forms an important part of each child’s curriculum, pupils must use their creativity and imagination to design and make products.
 They follow the design process; identifying need, designing, planning, making and evaluating across a variety of situations.
 The children work with various materials, including food, textiles, wood and pliable materials.
 Design technology draws upon other curriculum areas; mathematics, science, computing and art.
 Pupils are challenged to solve technological problems and understand the importance of design and technology on our daily life and the world around us.